menstrual period, otherwise known as menstruation or menses, is

 just one part of the menstrual cycle, a 28-day long process continually

 performed by your body.
 The menstrual cycle involves the uterus,

 cervix, ovaries, fallopian tubes and vagina.
-These
+These are all aspects

-eggs and the development of a fetus.
+the development of a fetus.
 The process is guided by hormones,

 particularly estrogen, progesterone, follicle-stimulating hormone

 Every month, your uterus prepares for an embryo by thickening

 its lining with tissue and blood.
 When an egg is released (ovulation)